interrogator/corpkit/README.md

 #### `interrogator()`

 * Use [Tregex](http://nlp.stanford.edu/~manning/courses/ling289/Tregex.html) to search parse trees for complex lexicogrammatical phenomena
-* Search Stanford dependencies (whichever variety you like) for information about the role, governor dependent or index of a token matching a regular expression
+* Search Stanford dependencies (whichever variety you like) for information about the role, governor, dependent or index of a token matching a regular expression
 * Return words or phrases, POS/group/phrase tags, raw counts, or all three.
-* Return lemmatised or unlemmatised results
+* Return lemmatised or unlemmatised results (using WordNet for constituency trees, and CoreNLP's lemmatisation for dependencies).
+Add words to `dictionaries/word_transforms.py` manually if need be
-* Look for keywords in each subcorpus, and chart their keyness
+* Look for keywords in each subcorpus (using code from [*Spindle*](https://github.com/sgrau/spindle-code), and chart their keyness
 * Look for ngrams in each subcorpus, and chart their frequency
-* Customisable wordlists for lemmatisation (augmenting use of `WordNet`), determiner/stopword stripping, UK-US spelling conversion (though it pains us all), etc.
+* Two-way UK-US spelling conversion (superior as the former may be), and the ability to add words manually.

 #### `plotter()`

 * Plot any number of results onto line charts (see below)
-* For corpora with no subcorpora, or only two contrastive subcorpora, make bar charts instead
+* Plot anything you like: words, tags, counts for grammatical features ...
-* Though there are sensible defaults, you can easily customise figure titles, axes labels, legends, image size, etc.
+* Customisable figure titles, axes labels, legends, image size, etc.
-* Figures will use `TeX` if you have it
+* Uses `TeX` if you have it
 * Plot by absolute frequency, or as a ratio/percentage of another list:
     * plot the total number of verbs, or total number of verbs that are *be*
     * plot the percentage of verbs that are *be*
     * plot the percentage of *be* verbs that are *was*
     * plot the ratio of *was/were* ...
     * etc.
-* Plot more advanced kinds of relative frequency: for example, find all proper nouns that are subjects of clauses, and plot each word as a percentage of all instances of that word in the corpus
+* Plot more advanced kinds of relative frequency: for example, find all proper nouns that are subjects of clauses, and plot each word as a percentage of all instances of that word in the corpus (see below)
-* Plot only specific subcorpora, or spans of subcorpora
+* Plot only specific subcorpora in your collection, or spans of subcorpora
-* For ordered subcorpora (e.g. chronological data), use linear regression to figure out the trajectories of results, sort by the most increasing, decreasing or static values.
+* Use linear regression to figure out the trajectories of results, sort by the most increasing, decreasing or static values.
-* Show the p-value for linear regression slopes
+* Show the *p*-value for linear regression slopes, or exclude results above *p*
 * Use log scales if you really want
-* Save output to file and/or generate CSV with results
+* Save output to file and/or generate CSV

 #### Other stuff

 * View results as a table via `Pandas`
-* Quickly edit and merge interrogation results with `surgeon()` and `merger()`, using regular expressions, result indices or lists of words
+* Quickly edit and merge interrogation results with `surgeon()` and `merger()`, using regular expressions, result indices or lists of words (see below)
 * Tools for resorting or doing maths on interrogation results
 * Tools for quickly and easily generating lists of keywords, ngrams, collocates and concordances
 * Concordance using Tregex (i.e. concordance all nominal groups containing *gross* as an adjective with `NP < (JJ < /gross/)`)
-* Randomise concordance results, determine window size, etc.
+* Randomise concordance results, determine window size, save to CSV, etc.
-* Quickly save interrogations and figures to file, and reload results in for new sessions
+* Quickly save interrogations and figures to file, and reload results in new sessions
-* Build dictionaries for corpora and subcorpora, that can then be used as reference corpora for keyword generation
+* Build dictionaries from corpora, subcorpora or concordance lines, which can then be used as reference corpora for keyword generation
 * Start a new blank project with `new_project()`

-One of the main reasons for these tools was to make it quicker and easier to explore corpora in complex ways.
-Input and output from the various tools in the kit can be used in tandem:
+One of the main reasons for these tools was to make it quicker and easier to explore corpora in complex ways, using output from one tool as input for the next.

 * n-gramming and keywording can be done via `interrogator()`
 * keywording can easily be done on your concordance lines